appfuse/appfuse/README.txt

 -Xms512M -Xmx512M

 All issues should be logged in JIRA at http://issues.appfuse.org.
-Talk with everyone on the mailing list at http://appfuse.org/forums.
+Get your questions answered on the mailing list at http://appfuse.org/forums.

-Eclipse 3.2:
+Eclipse 3.2+:
 ----------
 From the command line, cd into the appfuse directory and run: